husseyexplores/poshify-utilities/README.md

 **NOTE**: The extension is fairly new and in active development.
 If you notice any bugs/app crashes etc., please file an issue here.
 If it is a critical bug, I will try to publish the fix ASAP!
+And make sure you always have the latest version installed.

 # Poshify Utilities
 Some posh utilities for Shopify developers and merchants 🎉